How product photography pricing actually works

 Product photography is not a single service.
 It’s a combination of craft, time, and production needs shaped around your product.
 Clear pricing starts with understanding what goes into the work.

-The number of products and the types of shots you need define the baseline.
+• Scope: the number of products and the types of shots you need define the baseline.
 A clean ecommerce set requires far less planning than a sculptural campaign image.
 More complexity means more time for lighting, styling, and iteration.

-Every strong image begins long before the camera comes out.
+• Creative direction: every strong image begins long before the camera comes out.
 Mood boards, references, color planning, and tests are part of the process.
 The more conceptual the assignment, the more creative development is required.

-Props, surfaces, set pieces, fabrication, and studio support all factor into cost.
+• Production: props, surfaces, set pieces, fabrication, and studio support all factor into cost.
 Some shoots are minimal.
 Others require custom builds or hands-on styling.
 The production plan is built around the story you want the images to tell.

-I structure my shoots as half day or full day sessions.
+• Time: I structure my shoots as half day or full day sessions.
 A half day works well for a focused set of images.
 A full day allows for more variation, more refinement, and broader use across campaigns or launches.

 Why pricing varies by project